Vovan-VE/i18n-webpack-plugin/README.md

 -----------

 This plugin creates/updates separate JSON files containing all source messages for translation.
-Each entry produce separate JSON file.
+Each entry produce separate set of JSON files for each requested language.
 This may duplicate messages in case of multiple entries, so later processing and/or automation is recommended (and is not, and will not a task for this plugin).

 Options
 -------